deadsy/sdfx/examples/finite_elements/README.md

 ## Loading

-The final `inp` file applies a distributed *weight* load to all elements.
-This load is calculated according to the material density.
-This load is in `+Z` direction.
-Assuming the 3D model will be 3D printed upside-down by SLA technology.
+The final `inp` file applies a distributed *gravity* load to all elements.
+Additional point loads are defined by a JSON file.

 ## Boundary

-In the final `inp` file, the boundary is defined by the first few layers at the bottom of the 3D model.
-Assuming the 3D model will be 3D printed upside-down by SLA technology.
+In the final `inp` file, the boundary is defined by the point restraints inside a JSON file.

 ## Modification

-Currently, no convenient ways are provided here for adjusting loading and boundary conditions.
-However, they may be developed and offered in the future.
+Currently, a convenient way for adjusting loading and boundary conditions is provided.
+Simply modify the load and restraint JSON files.

 # CCX and CGX